Effective Date: 19th September, 2018

 We may also collect information about you from third parties, such as an individual who provides us with your information in order to forward you a job opportunity which may be of interest for you, according to this individual.

 4. Why do we collect your personal data and how do we use it?

-We collect and use your personal data based on one or many of the following legal basis:
+We collect and use your personal data, in compliance with applicable laws and regulations based on one or many of the following legal basis according to contexts:

-- - we have obtained your prior consent.
-Please note that for this specific legal basis, you have the right to withdraw your consent at any time (see below “What rights do you have on your personal data?”);
+- - we have obtained your prior consents.
+Please note that for this specific legal basis, you have the right to withdraw your consents at any time (see below “What rights do you have on your personal data?”);

 - - the processing is necessary in connection with any contract between Hermès and you;

 - - we have a legitimate interest in carrying out the processing and that legitimate interest is not overridden by your interests, fundamental rights, or freedoms;

 - - we have to process your personal data to comply with applicable laws and regulations.